HomeBlogContractingBC Secondary Suite Legalization: A Complete 2025 Guide

 Step 4: Municipal Inspections

 Throughout the renovation process, a municipal building inspector will visit the site at key stages to approve the work.
 These inspections typically include framing, plumbing and electrical rough-in, insulation, and a final occupancy inspection.
 Each inspection must be passed before proceeding to the next stage.
 Passing the final inspection is the last step, after which the municipality will officially recognize the suite as a legal dwelling.
+Learn more in our related guide: Every BC Home Rebate for Heating and Cooling in 2026: A.

 What Are the BC Building Code Requirements for a Basement Suite?